dbat/fixut/README.md

 # fixut
 fix broken torrent download files !.ut

-when uTorrent crash or interrupted it usually left broken downloaded files (all files downloaded but split into 2 files: filename.ext and filename.ext.!ut)
+When uTorrent 2.2..1 crash or interrupted it sometime produces broken downloaded files (all files downloaded completely, but split into 2 files: filename.ext and filename.ext.!ut partial files)

-this tool fix (or accuratekly: combine the content) of those file after fixup, the *.!ut files can be discarded
+This tool fix (or accuratekly: combine the content) of those files.
+After fixup, the *.!ut files can be discarded

-to build de tool, simply compile fixut.c with borland's bcc 5: bcc32 fixut.c
+To build the tool, simply compile fixut.c with borland's bcc 5: bcc32 fixut.c

 source code included, you may modify it as you wish.